delta-io/delta/PROTOCOL.md

 By default, the reference implementation stores data files in directories that are named based on the partition values for data in that file (i.e. `part1=value1/part2=value2/...`).
 This directory format is only used to follow existing conventions and is not required by the protocol.
 Actual partition values for a file must be read from the transaction log.

+### Deletion Vector Files
+Deletion Vector (DV) files are stored root directory of the table alongside the data files.
+A DV file contains one or more serialised DV, each describing the set of *invalidated* (or "soft deleted") rows for a particular data file it is associated with.
+For data with partition values, DV files are *not* kept in the same directory hierarchy as data files, as each one can contain DVs for files from multiple partitions.
+DV files store DVs in a [binary format](#deletion-vector-format).

 ### Change Data Files
 Change data files are stored in a directory at the root of the table named `_change_data`, and represent the changes for the table version they are in.
 For data with partition values, it is recommended that the change data files are stored within the `_change_data` directory in their respective partitions (i.e. `_change_data/part1=value1/...`).
 Writers can _optionally_ produce these change data files as a consequence of operations that change underlying data, like `UPDATE`, `DELETE`, and `MERGE` operations to a Delta Lake table.
 If an operation only adds new data or removes existing data without updating any existing rows, a writer can write only data files and commit them in `add` or `remove` actions without duplicating the data into change data files.
 When available, change data readers should use the change data files instead of computing changes from the underlying data files.